palpatinezw/conlang-word-generator/readme.md

 ## Key features
 When fully developed, the App will support complex and flexible nesting for sequences and groupings for word generation.
 For example, groups of *fricatives*, *stops*, *vowels*, *nasals* and *liquids* can be defined, and a *cluster* can be defined as a sequence of *fricatives* and *liquids*.
 A syllable sequence can be defined as a sequence consisting of either a *cluster* or a *fricative* or a *stop*, followed by a *vowel*, followed by a *nasal*.
 The important feature here is that these sequences and groupings are fully user defined and can be modified and nested infinitely (subject to limitations in computing power, naturally).

+In addition, etymology management and multiple language support may be implemented in the future.

 ## Technical specifications
 This project is written in Javascript, using React Native with Expo.